-I’m on day six of a two-week trip across Scotland with my husband.
-I know I should have been posting more, but our first stop (Glasgow) was very busy, and our second stop (Oban, on the west coast) was also busy and filled with ferry rides and tours on a few Inner Hebrides islands that were definitely not internet friendly.
+I'm on day six of a two-week trip across Scotland with my husband.
+I know I should post more, but our first stop (Glasgow) was very busy, and our second stop (Oban, on the west coast) was also busy and filled with ferry rides and tours on a few Inner Hebrides islands that were definitely not internet friendly.

 This is just a post to say hello and share a handful of observations.

 First, Scotland is indeed as beautiful as it looks in pictures.
 As longtime Texas residents, we've been continuously astonished by its natural glory.
 Between Glasgow and Oban, we drove around the stunning Loch Lomond and through part of the gorgeous Trossachs National Park.
 This area is definitely a summertime playground for people near and far.

 While in Oban, we embarked on an 11-hour tour of three of the Inner Hebrides islands (Mull, Staffa, and Iona).
 The multiple ferry and boat rides involved gave us a truly singular opportunity to take in the majesty of the ocean and the many islands scattered throughout the inner Hebrides.
 Bus tours across Mull shared the island's fascinating history and culture while giving us time to take in its many impressive natural features, including mountains, lochs, and a wide range of wildlife (including the iconic hairy Scottish cows, or "coos," as the locals call them).
 Unfortunately, the Atlantic swells were such that we couldn't land on Staffa (Old Norse for "pillar island"), a geological wonder with a famous musical cave.
 Our brave boat drivers got as close as possible, though, to give us the chance to take pictures.